 A small tip is that you can hover over members and channels to get their Discord ID.
 This is useful if you looking to filter a member out of stats since member filters in Statbot currently only accept Discord IDs.

 The Home screen is a brief overview of many stats of the server and is the only dashboard page that shows Memberflow (member count of the server over time).
 This is also where the Description and Invite settings are displayed.

 Message & Voice

-The Message and Voice tabs offer more detailed views of the channel and member statistics.
+The Message and Voice pages offer more detailed views of the channel and member statistics.

-Each contains the same line graph from the Home tab, with a "Top Members" list of up to 50 members, and a "Top Channel" list of up to 500 channels.
+Each contains the same line graph from the Home page, with a "Top Members" list of up to 50 members, and a "Top Channel" list of up to 500 channels.
 There are also pie charts that display the same data in a percentage-based view.
 You can hover over the pie charts for some more information about the slices.

 In the top-right of these pages is a toggle for the heatmap which is made accessible through the Precision upgrade since they require hourly data.
 The heatmap uses hourly data to generate a view that you can use to pinpoint high density areas of activity.

-This tab is one of the places where the Precision heatmap shines because of the very consistent data.
+This page is one of the places where the Precision heatmap shines because of the very consistent data.
 In the short-term, it can help you see the time of day you have the most members online.
 At much longer views achievable with the History upgrade, you can see the impact certain events such as game patch releases or world events have had on the overall presence of your members.